 Today I’m bringing you this easy recipe for Boston Brown Bread.
-I call it “company’s coming” bread because the original recipe calls for a mixture of rye, cornmeal, and whole wheat flour.
-In this version, I replace the rye with all purpose flour, a luxury folks would only break out when company is over for dinner!
+In this version, I replace rye flour with all-purpose flour, a luxury folks would only break out when company is over for dinner!

 If you like homey breads, you may also enjoy my oatmeal beer bread or my grits bread recipes.

 For ease of browsing, you can find all my breads and rolls recipes in one place.
 Thanks so much for being here!